kgw220/west-nile/README.md

 deadly virus.
 Not only that, but further insights and (theoretical) propositions are given based on the trends that were highlighted throughout the process.

+Also, causal-based ML is performed to help highlight specific factors that may heavily influence the presence of WNV.

 ### Methodology
 This project is split up into different python files/notebooks to help split up each major task, each of which are in the tasks directory.